willtim/Expresso/README.md

     λ> f Baz{}
     42

-Here the unmatched variant is bound to a variable (e.g. "otherwise") and can be either ignored or delegated to another function.
+Here the unmatched variant is bound to a variable (i.e. `otherwise`) and can be either ignored or delegated to another function.

 The dual of record restriction is variant embedding.
 This allows us to restrict the behaviour exposed by a case expression, by exploiting the non-overlapping field constraints.
 For example, to prevent use of the `Bar` alternative of function `f` above, we can define a new function `g` as follows: